nnesse/glbindify/Readme.md

 Dependencies
 ------------

-Glbindify requires a C++ compiler and a unix-like build environment.
+glbindify requires a ANSI C++ compiler and a unix-like build environment.
 The tool and it's generated bindings are known to build on GNU/Linux systems, Cygwin, and MSYS2 with gcc 4.8.2.
 Other configurations may work but have not been tested.